GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

   Storage Info
     This concept describes the dimensions, alignment and layout of a multidimensional array.
 See section :ref:`storage-info`.

+  Vertical Execution Order
+    Order of execution (forward, backward, parallel) along the vertical axis on an :term:`Iteration Space`.
+See :term:`Execution Model`.

   Vertical Interval
     A compile-time defined subset of an :term:`Iteration Space`, possibly